driely01/inception/README.md

 ## Table Of Contnets
 * [DOCKER](#docker)
+    * What is docker?
+    * virtual machines vs containers
+    * docker architecture
+    * installing docker
+    * development workflow
+    * image
+    * docker in action
 * [OPENSSL](#openssl)
+    * what is openSSL
+    * how to check if openSSL is installed in linux?
+    * generate a CSR with openSSL
+    * generate the private key with openSSL
+    * view the private key information with openSSL
+    * decode the private key with openSSL
+    * extract the public key with openSSL
+    * create your private key and CSR at once with openSSL
+    * check the CSR info with openSSL
+    * send the CSR to the CA
+    * check a certification in openSSL
+    * another openSSL commands
 * [PASSPHRASE](#passphrase)
+    * what is a passphrase?
+    * passphrase vs password
+    * passphrase example

 ## DOCKER
+### What is docker?
 docker is a platform for building, running and shipping applications in a consistent manner.

 ### virtual machines vs containers